Xudangliatiger/xudangliatiger.github.io/_includes/about/en.md

-Dongli Xu has been a master's student in the School of Computer Science at the University of Sydney since 2021, supervised by [Dr. Chang Xu](http://changxu.xyz).
+Dongli Xu is a reserach engineer at NullmaxAI focusing on autonomous driving and generative model.
+He was a master's student in the School of Computer Science at the University of Sydney (2021-2023), supervised by [Dr. Chang Xu](http://changxu.xyz).
 He worked at the University of Electronic Science and Technology of China (2020-2021) with [Prof. Wen li](http://wenli-vision.github.io/), investigating computer vision in the School of Computer Science and Engineering.
 He received his B. E. in Computer Science and Technology from Harbin Engineering University (2020) and was advised by [Prof. Jian Guan](http://homepage.hrbeu.edu.cn/web/guanjian1).

 ---